yjlinotlazy/no_waste_album/DESIGN.md

 ### 4.2 Authorization layer

-Authorization should classify API operations as `read`, `operator_mutation`, or `destructive`. 游客模式 may call only permitted read operations. 牛马模式 may call all operations, with destructive actions requiring an additional explicit confirmation at the API/UI workflow level.
+Authorization should classify API operations as `read`, `operator_mutation`, or `destructive`. 游客模式 may call only permitted read operations. 牛马模式 may call all operations.
+Destructive operations require an explicit operator action, but the current product intentionally does not add confirmation dialogs.

 ### 4.3 Asset service